enjoy-digital/litex/doc/wishbone_burst_benchmark.md

 clean and, for this run, improved versus the pre-burst build despite the extra logic.

-The current maximum observed L2/DRAM-side burst length is two 32-bit Wishbone beats.
-Further throughput work should focus on why wider CPU cache refills are still fragmented before reaching LiteDRAM.
+The current maximum observed L2/DRAM-side burst length is two wide L2 Wishbone beats.
+For the default 128-bit L2 line this already covers eight 32-bit CPU beats; increasing the L2 width improves this sequential case but spends BRAM.

 ## Next Steps

 - Repeat the benchmark with larger `mem_speed` ranges to reduce measurement noise and expose steady-state behavior beyond the 8KiB L2 size.
-- Run a Vivado resource/timing sweep for `--l2-cache-min-data-width=256` and
+- Evaluate `--l2-cache-min-data-width=256` on larger Artix-7/Kintex-7 and
-  `--l2-cache-min-data-width=512` on Arty A7-35 before considering a default L2 line-width change.
+  DDR3/DDR4 targets to see whether the sim throughput gain generalizes without excessive BRAM pressure.
 - Inspect whether wider L2 lines hurt mixed/random workloads; sequential reads benefit, but overfetch can be bad for less linear access patterns.
 - Compare CPU variants with different cache line sizes or burst capabilities to separate CPU-side limitations from interconnect and LiteDRAM frontend limits.
-- Add at least one non-sim FPGA target report to check whether the Arty timing result is representative or just placement variance.
+- Add more non-sim FPGA target reports to check whether the Arty timing and BRAM tradeoffs are representative or board-specific.